tldr-pages/tldr/pages/common/gh-issue-create.md

 > Create GitHub issues on a repository from the command-line.
 > More information: <https://cli.github.com/manual/gh_issue_create>.

-- Create a new issue for the current repository interactively:
+- Create a new issue against the current repository interactively:

 `gh issue create`

-- Create a new issue with a bug label interactively:
+- Create a new issue with the `bug` label interactively:

 `gh issue create --label "{{bug}}"`